 DESIGN FOR LIVING

+Design for Living is a program for educating inmates who are substance abusers.
 The program involves only the education component and covers the history of mood altering chemicals, how they have been regarded in society, and how they affect people.
 Inmates also learn the relationship between chemical use and AIDS, pregnancy, physical abuse, childhood sexual abuse and criminal behavior.
-This program runs for 12 weeks and is offered on Friday afternoon and also on Monday evening.
-In addition, Design for Living is offered on Thursdays at 3:30 p.m. in the Minimum Security Unit (on a rotating basis with the Cage Your Rage and Life Without a Crutch programs).
+This program runs for 12 weeks and is offered on Tuesday morning and Friday afternoon.
+In addition, Design for Living is offered on Monday’s at 4:30 p.m. in the Minimum Security Unit (on a rotating basis with the Pulling Punches and Life Without a Crutch programs).
 These programs are conducted by CTO’s.

 LIFE WITHOUT A CRUTCH

 This program is an introduction to recovery from addiction.
 It describes what addiction is, its causes and effects, the rewards of overcoming it and ideas on how to begin.
 The program is used in a group counseling type setting and group participation is mandatory.
 This program meets on Tuesday mornings for approximately 8 weeks.
 It is also offered at the Minimum Security Unit on Mondays at 4:30 p.m. (on a rotating basis with the Pulling Punches and Design For Living programs).
 The criteria for participation are any addiction problem, willingness to admit such, and participation.
 The programs are conducted by CTO’s.